veltzer/demos-python/src/examples/long/crashing_python/README.md

+# Crashing Python

-This is an example of how to crash python by extending it with C using the 'ctypes' exentsion.
+This is an example of how to crash python by extending it with C using the `ctypes` extension.